dmorph

 EnsureMigrationTableExists(db *sql.DB, tableName string) error

-AppliedMigrations(db *sql.DB, tableName string) ([]string, error)
+AppliedMigrations(db *sql.DB, tableName string, groupName string) ([]string, error)

-RegisterMigration(tx *sql.Tx, id string, tableName string) error
+RegisterMigration(tx *sql.Tx, id string, tableName string, groupName string) error

 }

-type BaseDialect struct {
+type NamedParamsDialect struct {

 CreateTemplate string // statement ensuring the existence of the migration table